benoitc/gaffer/docs/overview.rst

     manager.run() # run the event loop

-The HttpHandler applications allows you to interact with gaffer via HTTP.
+The HttpHandler application allows you to interact with gaffer via HTTP.
 It is used by the gafferd server which is able for now to load process templates via an ini files and maintain an HTTP endpoint which can be configured to be accessible on multiples interfaces and